-During the year subject of this report the Rock Challenge[®] has remained the main project supported by the Foundation.
-The Foundation has two employees: David Beal who acts as Chief Executive Officer and is responsible for the day-to-day running of the Charity as well as fundraising; and Dan McCready, Development Manager.
+During the year subject of this report the Rock Challenge® has remained the main project supported by the Foundation.
+The Foundation has three employees: David Beal who acts as Chief Executive Officer and is responsible for the day-to-day running of the Charity as well as fundraising, Dan McCready, Development Manager and Jonny Wood, Development Officer.
 Otherwise Global Rock ChallengeTM provides the production function through a service agreement, along with various contracted companies and individuals.
-The Directors of the Foundation are responsible for the policy and financial decisions affecting the operation of the Rock Challenge[®] in the United Kingdom.
-The Foundation will increase its staff to 3 in 2016-17 to include a Development Officer.
+The Directors of the Foundation are responsible for the policy and financial decisions affecting the operation of the Rock Challenge® in the United Kingdom.